Göktepe, Şanlıurfa

-Göktepe is a village in Turkey's Şanlıurfa Province, in its Haliliye district.
+Göktepe is a neighbourhood of the municipality and district of Haliliye, Şanlıurfa Province, Turkey.
+Its population is 833 (2022).
 It is located by the Urfa-Viranşehir highway and the Mucid Dere stream.
 There is an archaeological mound located north of the village, measuring 80 m in diameter and 20 m in height.
 An archaeological survey in 1963 encountered Early and Middle Bronze Age as well as Roman and Byzantine artifacts.
-As of the 1990 census, the village of Göktepe had a population of 239.